skushagra/key-value-cache/README.md

 uv run server
 ```

-The cache folder is a
+The cache folder is the client side terminal application for interacting with the KV cache server.
+Othjer